overvale/Textplay/README.md

 * `--help` does what you think it does.
 * `--fdx` converts the file to FDX instead of HTML.
 * `--pdf` converts the file to PDF (PrinceXML must be installed on your system).

+## HTML Snippets

+Included here is the `textplay_snippet`, a script that converts inputted text to its HTML equivalent.
+It does not include anything but the marked-up text.
+This is useful for things like [BBEdit Text filters](http://bbeditextras.org/wiki/index.php?title=Text_Filters) or [Marked.app](http://markedapp.com).

 ## Support for the Fountain Format